 Good lord, this story made me sad.
 Below is a gallery of additional photos I couldn’t cram into the post but are absolutely worth seeing.
 Click to flip through and view a descriptive caption for each.

-Click here for more of my coverage on Arianna’s case.
+Click here for my ongoing coverage of Arianna’s case.